-PUBLIC FORUMS
+PUBLIC FORUM

 Public forums were held on January 14, 2015, January 14, 2016, and August 30, 2019 to seek input on the transition plan and findings.
-Approximately 200 individuals statewide attended 2015 and 2016 the public forum to include in person and video teleconference (VTC) sites on the following islands: Hawai'i (one in Hilo and one in Kona), Kaua'i, Maui, Moloka'i, O'ahu (one in person and one VTC).
+Approximately 200 individuals statewide attended 2015, 2016 and 2019 the public forum to include in person and video teleconference (VTC) sites on the following islands: Hawai'i (one in Hilo and one in Kona), Kaua'i, Maui, Moloka'i, O'ahu (one in person and one VTC).
 The attendees included participants, their families, providers to individuals receiving HCBS, state agencies that provide services to waiver participants, and other stakeholders.
+A webinar session was also held on August 23, 2019 to accommodate the neighbor islands.
 The first forum provided an overview of the HCBS rules and a summary of the draft transition plan.
 The forum provided an overview site validation.
-Afterwards the My Choice My Way advisory group (or panelists) answered questions from the attendees.
-For questions that were related to the transition plan, the panelists referred individuals to components of the My Choice My Way transition plan (i.e., process for assessments).
+Afterwards the MCMW advisory group (or panelists) answered questions from the attendees.
+For questions that were related to the transition plan, the panelists referred individuals to components of the MCMW transition plan (i.e., process for assessments).
 Both events were moderated by Hilopa'a, Hawai'i's Family to Family Health Information Center.
-Many of the questions in the 2015 public forum were not related to the My Choice My Way transition plan.
+Many of the questions in the 2015 public forum were not related to the MCMW transition plan.
 The 2016 public forum provided a summary of updates on the transition plan and shared assessment results from validations.
+The 2019 public forum provided information on the updates made to the transition plan for final approval.